How to Find a Qualified Naturopathic Herbalist or Doctor

 Written by Jessicka on July 16, 2019

-Jessicka Nebesni is the Senior Marketing Strategist and Herbal Liason for Mountain Rose Herbs.
-She is always working towards sharing the most educational, empowering, and useful resources with the Mountain Rose Herbs community.
+Jessicka Nebesni is the Senior Marketing Strategist and Herbal Liaison for Mountain Rose Herbs.
+Her passion is to share the most educational, empowering, and useful resources with the Mountain Rose Herbs community and on her IG account @herbalasfolk.
 Having practiced Macrobiotic food preparations in California, beekeeping in Oregon, and making herbal crafts for local farmers markets in New Jersey, she has a wide variety of experiences and knowledge to share.
 Her passions include preserving food, gardening, practicing herbal wellness, making DIY skin and body care recipes, and living a lifestyle of minimal impact on the Earth.

 WELCOME